Ten Gods in BaZi: Meaning, Table & All 10 Gods Explained

 This is where the Ten Gods (十神, Shi Shen) come in.
 They're the system that turns a collection of elements into a story about your life -- who you are, what drives you, how you relate to money, authority, creativity, and other people.

 The idea is straightforward: every element in your chart has a specific relationship to your Day Master.
 Is it the same element?
 Does it produce you?
 Do you produce it?
 Does it control you?
 Do you control it?
-Each of these relationships, split by Yin/Yang polarity, creates one of ten distinct "gods" -- or roles, or archetypes.
-Together, they map out the themes of your life.
+Each relationship, split by Yin/Yang polarity, creates one of ten labels or archetypes.

 How the Ten Gods Are Determined